sw1ckham/milestone1/README.md

 This website was creating using WebStorm IDE, a local git directory was used for version control, and then uploaded to GitHub.
 I have made it live using Git pages.
 To do this I initiated the git repository with 'git innit', then used 'git status' to see which of my un-tracked files had not been added to the new repository.
 I used 'git commit -m "added in a specific message" to commit my changed files to the repository.
-Once my files were commited I used 'git push' to push all my new and changed files to GitHub before making it live with Git pages.
+Once my files were committed I used 'git push' to push all my new and changed files to GitHub before making it live with Git pages.
 I did this every time I made major changes to any part of my site.

 <h2>Credits</h2>